SPIR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Spire Global, Inc. Investors With Substantial Losses Have Opportunity To Lead Cl...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Spire Global, Inc. ("Spire" or "the Company") (NYSE: SPIR ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+10, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Spire Global, Inc. (“Spire” or“the Company”) (NYSE: SPIR) and certain of its officers.

 Class Definition